Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 On the 1911 census Edward is listed as the manager of an Art Metal Works, he is living at 16A King Street, Maidenhead with his wife Amy, and her younger brother Walter Lawrence Pattisson, who is Edward's Apprentice.

 Sometime after the outbreak of World War I, Edward enlisted with the Royal Army Service Corps.
-The Royal Army Service Corps were responsible for land, coastal and lake transport; air dispatch; supply of food, water, fuel, and general domestic stores such as clothing, furniture and stationery; administration of barracks; the Army Fire Service; and provision of staff clerks to headquarters units.
+The Royal Army Service Corps were responsible for land, coastal, and lake transport; air dispatch; supply of food, water, fuel, and general domestic stores such as clothing, furniture and stationery; administration of barracks; the Army Fire Service; and provision of staff clerks to headquarters units.
+He was stationed in Christchurch, New Zealand.

 Lieutenant Edward Norkett (right)